traebracy/git-github-commands/README.md

 ## what I practiced

-* Starting a Git repository
+* starting a git repository
-* Checking the status of a project
+* checking the status of a project
-* Staging files
+* staging files
-* Committing changes
+* committing changes
-* Connecting a project to GitHub
+* connecting a project to github
-* Pushing code to GitHub
+* pushing code to github
-* Pulling updates from GitHub
+* pulling updates from github
-* Cloning repositories
+* cloning repositories
-* Creating and switching branches
+* creating and switching branches
-* Deleting local branches
+* deleting local branches
-* Understanding the difference between Git and GitHub
+* understanding the difference between git & github